Martelle Edinborough: Life and career

 Edinborough found it "perfect" working in Emmerdale due to it being close to Leeds, where she lives.
 She had previously appeared in Emmerdale as a doctor in 2018.
 Edinborough had previously worked twice with her Emmerdale co-star Dominic Brunt, who plays Paddy Kirk; once in 2017 in a stage production, where she played a teacher, and the second in 2021 as he had directed Evie.
 She had also gone to the same school as Karen Blick (Lydia Hart); however, they did not know each other then and they later met when they took acting classes.
 For her role as Suzy, Edinborough was longlisted for "Best Newcomer" at the 2022 Inside Soap Awards.
 Edinborough was also part of a special photoshoot for the soap's 50th anniversary, which included the eight of the newest actors to join the Emmerdale cast.

 Edinborough later exited the soap when her character was killed off in a limousine crash in February 2025.
 The scenes were filmed in December 2024 during the night.
 After the scenes aired, Edinborough confirmed her departure and said that she felt "overwhelmed" at the amount of messages she had received from fans.
 It was reported that viewers were saddened by the actress' departure from the soap.
 The actress explained that her Emmerdale departure was a mutual decision, explaining to a viewer on Twitter, "It was mutual in the sense that I had already decided I wanted to achieve more than what was on offer and [Emmerdale bosses] too had to make that call.
 She called it a "blessing" to have been part of "such an iconic show that I grew up on" and called playing Suzy an "absolute pleasure" that she would always be grateful for.
 The actress briefly reappeared as Suzy in flashbacks that aired in March 2025.
 Edinborough's colleague Michelle Hardwick, Roxy Shahidi and Ash Palmisciano all paid tribute to Edinborough on social media, with Hardwick joking, "I'm going to miss hearing you arrive on set saying you've lost something...
 Every.
 Single.
 Day."
 Hardwick told reporters that she felt sad during Edinborough's last days of filming.

 Following her departure, the gambling company Betway gave 4/1 odds of Edinborough joining the cast of soap opera EastEnders due to it being the only British soap opera she had not appeared in, whereas the Head of Brand Marketing at Slingo believed that the actress could join EastEnders as a "logical first step", although he also said that she could pursue a career in drama or film and added, "No matter where she goes next, her time in Emmerdale has paved the way for exciting opportunities, and fans will be eager to follow her journey".
-In 2022, Edinborough revealed that she had played the saxophone on-off for over 20 years, and that she had gotten a tutor for it at the beginning of that year.